 While butter might not be among the very first foods you debut on the high chair tray — and you’ll probably want to serve it on something, rather than as a solo pat — kids should be developmentally ready for it at 6 months old and beyond.

-Can you put butter in baby puree?
+Can I put butter in my baby food?

 Can I give 7 month old butter?

 Butter may be introduced as soon as a baby is ready to start solids, which is generally around 6 months of age.
 Butter is a dairy product, and dairy is a common allergen, so take care when introducing butter and other dairy products like cow’s milk, which should be reserved until after the first birthday.

 There are good reasons why toddlers demand butter.
 It tastes good, and makes other food taste better, as well, which is especially important for inexperienced eaters. … Toddlers’ stomachs are small, their energy needs are high, and they eat more butter to get enough calories.